Frequently Asked Questions

 Will I be in classes with undergraduate students?

 Undergraduate students do not take the Babson Entrepreneurial Development Experience.
-However, undergraduate student mentors, Summer Study mentors, are available in your classes and throughout your time on Babson.
-There are plenty of other opportunities to interact with undergraduate students
+However, undergraduate student mentors are available in your classes and throughout your time on Babson.
+There are many other opportunities to interact with undergraduate students

 What are the policies for religious observation?